 If the juices that run out of it are clear, it’s done.
 If the juice runs pinkish or red, pop the chicken back into the oven for a few more minutes.

-6. Remove the chicken breast from the baking dish and let it rest
+6. Remove chicken breast from the baking dish and let it rest

-By doing this for a few minutes before you serve, it allows the juices to settle back into the meat.
+By doing this for a few minutes before you serve the chicken, it allows the juices to settle back into the meat.

 (Remember: Make sure you don’t use the same cutting board or dish that you used for the raw chicken breast!)